jabed-umar/MoirePy/README.md

-# MoirePy: Gateway to Moiré Magic!
+# MoirePy: Twist It, Solve It, Own It!

 MoirePy is a Python package for the analysis of moiré lattice.
 It is designed to be a user-friendly tool for studying bilayer moiré lattices.